ucb-bar/riscv-sodor/README.md

 Date   : 2014 May 6

-This particular branch was used for the UC Berkeley CS152 class (Spring 2014) and includes a 6-stage pipeline with a BTB.

 This repo has been put together to demonstrate a number of simple [RISC-V](http://riscv.org) integer pipelines written in [Chisel](http://chisel.eecs.berkeley.edu):